Structured Matrix Learning under Arbitrary Entrywise Dependence and Estimation of Markov Transition Kernel: Introduction

 The problem of dependence of noises across entries arises in solving the estimation problem.
-To see this, let us consider a slightly simpler problem first: estimating the frequency matrix $F^\star$.\footnote{For technical issues, we will focus on recovering the frequency matrix $F^{\star}$, which is given by $\operatorname{diag}(\pi)P^{\star}$.
-The rationale behind using the frequency matrix is that it has a special form of empirical average which facilitates the application of concentration inequalities.
-On the other hand, there is a one-to-one correspondence between $F^*$ and $P^*$, and the results of estimating $P^{\star}$ can be readily deduced from the results of estimating $F^{\star}$.} After constructing the empirical frequency matrix $\tF$, the problem can be recast as estimating the $F^{\star}$ from its noisy version $\tF = F^\star + W$ with the noise matrix $W = \tF-F^{\star}$.
+To see this, let us consider a slightly simpler problem first: estimating the frequency matrix $F^\star$.\footnote{For technical issues, we will focus on recovering the frequency matrix $F^{\star}$, whose $(i, j)$ entry is $P(X_t = i, X_{t+1}= j)$ and is given by $\operatorname{diag}(\pi)P^{\star}$ with $\pi$ being the invariant distribution of the Markov chain.
+The rationale behind using the frequency matrix is that it has a special form of empirical average, which facilitates the application of concentration inequalities.
+On the other hand, there is an approximate one-to-one correspondence between the enlarged frequency matrix class (defined in \eqref{def:enlarged-freq}) and the transition matrix class, and the results of estimating $P^{\star}$ can be readily deduced from the results of estimating $F^{\star}$ in the enlarged frequency matrix class.} After constructing the empirical frequency matrix $\tF$, the problem can be recast as estimating the $F^{\star}$ from its noisy version $\tF = F^\star + W$ with the noise matrix $W = \tF-F^{\star}$.
 One can readily see that the entries of $W$ are dependent, invalidating most existing works on matrix denoising.

 Dependence across entries of the noise matrix is not unique in this problem.
 It also appears in covariance matrix estimation and factor analysis, which will be further expounded later.
 In fact, independence across entries is too restrictive in many scientific problems.
 The limitations of existing theory in solving these kinds of problems naturally give rise to the following challenging question: \emph{ Can we establish general results of low-rank-plus-sparse matrix denoising that can account for arbitrary noise?}